 Kids Summer Camps in Park City

-**If you have kids and want to have a day without them, we can’t say enough about Deer Valley Summer Camp.
-This is truly the best camp I have ever put my kids in.
-They go on amazing field trips, hiking, mountain biking (depending on age) and the list goes on. // Deer Valley Summer Camp is closed, but we have discovered new camps listed below that are amazing.
+If you have kids and want to have a day without them, we can’t say enough about Deer Valley Summer Camp.
+This is truly the best camp I have ever put my kids in, and I signed them up again this year.
+They go on amazing field trips, hiking, mountain biking (depending on age) and the list goes on.
+Here are some other camp options:

 - Basin Rec – They do the summer blast day camp and it lasts all day.